Dieselpunk Motorcycle Mech

 STEP 2: The retro “MotoTaxi” dieselpunk motorcycle mech sculpture, 80cms.

 The second iteration of “AR-Torito”, was this 80cms tall sculpture, made for a collector deeply in love with motorcycles.
 There is a stronger resemblance with the original concept, although the metal work shows a rougher kind of creature.
 This is because it was made straight from metal scraps (with the help of my dear friend, sculptor, and frequent collaborator Rodney Landauro) and not cast parts, involving hammering and welding.
-It’s far from polished, but I kind of like that result because it speaks coherently with the world of Yute and Tocuyo’s Imachinarium (check article), flooded with waste material, trash, rust and broken metal.
+It’s far from polished, but I kind of like that result because it speaks coherently with the world of Yute and Tocuyo’s Imachinarium (check the article), flooded with waste material, trash, rust and broken metal.

 STEP 3: Dieselpunk motorcycle Mockup

 As I deepen in the psychology of my work I find it is strongly connected to the world of toys.
 It makes sense when I think about it, and go back into my childhood.
 I never really left toys behind, I kept playing with them until I was thirteen or fourteen years old.
 Toys were always with me.
 Eventually, I started collecting more sophisticated and more expensive iterations of toys, most of them with a strong reference to pop culture of the eighties and nineties.
 So when Edi Merida, the sculptor I’m working AR-Torito in Calca, Cuzco, suggested he would make the mock-up from his kid’s used toys, it made complete sense and was coherent with the spirit of the work.

 This was also a very practical, simple, and cheap method to create a mock-up, which I plan to replicate in my smaller pieces.

 The larger sculpture started there, and you can clearly see that it has a very strong influence on Edi’s vision.
 Edi brought a more organic and realistic idea to it, creating the sensation of dieselpunk mech that could actually move.

 STEP 4: Building the motorcycle Structure